Financial Planning involves many things – our money, our efforts, our goals, our personality, and our behavior.

 In some cases, an active mindful change in behavior will improve decision making.
 For example, in the examples above, Shilpa can visit financial portals and blogs to understand other investment options.

 Manas should let go of the herd mentality and research and analyze on stocks before investing in them.
 If he feels, he is inexperienced or not knowledgeable to do so, he can invest in equity mutual funds rather than invest directly in stocks.

-Another important consideration that will help one in making better decisions is to entrust the financial plan to a financial advisor.
+Another important consideration that will help one in making better decisions is to entrust the financial plan to an advisor.

 Get your finances in order